 SMF Jazz Academy People

-Jennings has a B.M in Jazz and Commercial Music from Jacksonville University.
-He recently received his M.M in Jazz Studies and Performance from New York University where he studied with Billy Drummond, Mike Richmond, Michael Rodriguez, Rich Shemaria, and other award-winning musicians and composers.
+Jennings has a B.M. in Jazz and Commercial Music from Jacksonville University.
+He recently received his M.M. in Jazz Studies and Performance from New York University.
+He studied with Billy Drummond, Mike Richmond, Michael Rodriguez, Rich Shemaria, and other award-winning musicians and composers.
 Jennings has also found a steady stream of work as a theater musician.
 His long list of shows already includes Spring Awakening, Evil Dead: The Musical, Grey Gardens, Songs for a New World, Aida, and A Christmas Carol.
 He has made notable appearances at major jazz festivals including the Savannah Jazz Festival and Jacksonville Jazz Festivals.
 This year Aaron performed at the 62nd annual Grammy Nominee Celebration in New York City.

 Aaron is very excited to share his experiences and knowledge with all the students and faculty at SMF Jazz Academy.

 Questions?
 Email aaron@savannahmusicfestival.

 Jazz trumpeter, composer, and educator, Benje Daneman, got his start professionally in 2007 on a national tour with The Doc Severinsen Big Band and has since performed as a sideman and leader at prestigious venues across the nation including The Kennedy Center (Washington DC), The Iridium Jazz Club (NYC), Constellation (Chicago), Festival of New Trumpet Music, and Baryshnikov Arts Center (NYC).
 His most recent 2018 album release, “Light in the Darkness”, with his Chicago-based band, SearchParty, received featured articles in both DownBeat Magazine and JazzTimes.